📖

 Generate Validator Key

-Generate validator account using NEAR CLI tool.
+Generate validator account using tool.
 Which can be installed using:

 npm install -g near-cli